directus-labs/guest-authoring/testimonial-widget/index.md

 ## Integrate the Directus SDK with Svelte

-To make the Directus SDK available to our project, we need to setup a wrapper for the directus SDK.
+To make the Directus SDK available to your project, you need to setup a wrapper for the Directus SDK.

 Add a `directus.js` file to the `./src/lib` directory and add the following to the file.

 ```js
 import { createDirectus, rest } from '@directus/sdk';